-He turns, does not take her in his arms, as he would have in her fantasies, but keeps his hand on her thigh, resting lightly.
+He turns, doesn't take her in his arms, as he would have in her fantasies, but keeps his hand on her thigh, resting lightly.
 "I thought that having fought the captain, I would be free of the burning."

 "You obviously thought wrong."
-Her body can tell him that there is no freedom from burning right now.
+Her body can tell him there's no freedom from burning right now.

 "Yes."
 He pulls his hand away.
 "You turned the lights off?"